lfoppiano/document-qa/README.md

 ### NER (Named Entities Recognition)

 This feature is specifically crafted for people working with scientific documents in materials science.
-It enables to run NER on the response from the LLM, to identify materials mentions and properties (quantities, masurements).
+It enables to run NER on the response from the LLM, to identify materials mentions and properties (quantities, measurements).
 This feature leverages both [grobid-quantities](https://github.com/kermitt2/grobid-quanities) and [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors) external services.